jafarhayat/eNA-Analyser/README.md

 This script generates a fully-integrated, working eDNA ASV (Amplicon Sequence Variant) analysis pipeline with comprehensive species identification, method comparison, and customizable parameters.

+Claude ai has been used as an assistant in this project

 ---

 ## 📋 Table of Contents